eburghar/rconfd/README.md

-`rconfd` is a lightweight utility for containers, written in async rust, to generate config files from [jsonnet templates](https://jsonnet.org/), and keep them in sync whith secrets fetched from a [vault server](https://www.vaultproject.io/) with [kubernetes authentication](https://www.vaultproject.io/docs/auth/kubernetes).
+`rconfd` is a lightweight utility for containers, written in async rust, to generate config files from [jsonnet templates](https://jsonnet.org/), and keep them in sync with secrets fetched from a [vault server](https://www.vaultproject.io/) using [kubernetes authentication](https://www.vaultproject.io/docs/auth/kubernetes).
 It can use the simple and yet effective [startup notification](https://skarnet.org/software/s6/notifywhenup.html) mechanism of the [s6 supervision suite](https://skarnet.org/software/s6/) to signal other services that their configuration files have been generated